adrische/quant-jobs-zurich/README.md

 In case you are a mathematician (or related) and are looking for a job in quantitative finance in Zurich, this list hopefully will be of some help.
 I collected the most important job aggregators, head hunters and companies in Zurich, including direct links to their career pages.
 This list does not include the rest of Switzerland.

 Miss a company?
 Found a broken link?
 Please reach out to me!
 I'd be happy to know if you have any comments, additions or corrections.
-Drop me a mail at <adrianscheerer@gmail.com>, connect to me [via LinkedIn](https://www.linkedin.com/in/adrianscheerer/), or file a GitHub issue/pull request to this page.
+Drop me a mail at or file a GitHub issue/pull request to this page.

 See below for a list of possible [quant interview questions](#interview-questions-in-quantitative-finance).

-If this page helped you finding a job easier consider [buying me a coffee](https://ko-fi.com/adrische).
+**News**

+* I am looking for someone to expand this list to all of Switzerland <adrianscheerer@gmail.com>, and I'm giving out [ARK-Invest "Stay Innovative" caps](https://ark-invest.store/collections/full-catalog/products/stay-innovative-hat) as a reward :)
+* There is now also a LinkedIn group for Quants in Switzerland: [Quants in Switzerland](https://www.linkedin.com/groups/9060730/)

 ## Job aggregators